Jawaharlal Nehru University sedition row: Legal and administrative proceedings

 The day after the initial rally, the university administration ordered a "disciplinary inquiry into the incident."
 On 12 February, four days after the initial event, Kanhaiya Kumar was arrested and charged with sedition and criminal conspiracy, under section 124 of the Indian Penal Code.
 Kumar was placed in judicial custody for a period of three days.

-On the basis of the initial investigation report, Kanhaiya Kumar and seven other students were academically debarred.
-Kanhaiya Kumar was granted six month interim bail by the Delhi High Court on 2 March 2016.
+Based on the initial investigation report, Kanhaiya Kumar and seven other students were academically debarred.
+Kanhaiya Kumar was granted six-month interim bail by the Delhi High Court on 2 March 2016.
 On 11 March, the involved students were allowed to attend their classes again.

 Patiala House court incidents

 Kanhaiya Kumar's hearing was scheduled to take place on 15 February, in the Patiala House court.
 A group of 40 lawyers began shouting slogans against JNU prior to the hearing.
 The journalists covering the case were assaulted by the lawyers outside the Patiala House court.
 Students and teachers of JNU who had come to attend the hearing were also beaten by a group of men in lawyer robes, who tried to push them out of the courthouse.
 Two members of the media were injured in the scuffle.
 The lawyers also verbally abused the students, referring to them as terrorists.
 The incident led to a protest by the journalists against the violence that took place.

-BJP MP O. P. Sharma was among those seen beating a man outside the court: Sharma later stated that he had been attacked first.
+BJP MLA O. P. Sharma was among those seen beating a man outside the court: Sharma later stated that he had been attacked first.
 The incident occurred while policemen were present, but they took no action.
 On the same day, a First Information Report was filed with respect to the violence at the court.
-The Bar Council of India criticized the attack, and said that it would hold in inquiry.
+The Bar Council of India criticized the attack and said that it would hold in inquiry.
 The Delhi Court extended Kanhaiya Kumar's judicial custody by two days.
 Also on 15 February, a petition was filed in the Delhi High Court, seeking a National Investigation Agency probe in the "sedition" case: the petition was dismissed the next day.
 On 17 February, a second hearing was held in the Patiala House court: this too was disrupted by men wearing lawyer robes.
 Following this scuffle, Kanhaiya Kumar's judicial custody was extended until 2 March.